🎉Grand Opening: June 2026

 Does composite bonding damage your natural teeth?

 One of the main advantages of composite bonding is that it is considered a conservative procedure.
-In many cases, little or no natural tooth enamel needs to be removed before the resin is applied, meaning the underlying tooth structure is largely preserved.
+In many cases, little or no natural tooth enamel needs to be removed before the resin is applied.
+This means the underlying tooth structure is largely preserved.
+However, as with any dental treatment, there are considerations that your dentist will discuss during your assessment.
+The suitability of composite bonding depends on the individual clinical situation, and your dentist will explain the benefits and limitations as they apply to your specific teeth and oral health.

 Can composite bonding stain over time?

 Composite resin can be susceptible to some degree of staining over time, particularly with regular exposure to highly pigmented substances such as coffee, tea, red wine, and tobacco.
-Maintaining good oral hygiene and attending regular hygiene appointments for professional polishing can help preserve the appearance of bonded teeth.
+While modern composite materials are more stain-resistant than earlier versions, they do not resist staining as effectively as porcelain.
+Maintaining good oral hygiene, attending regular hygiene appointments for professional polishing, and moderating consumption of staining substances can all help preserve the appearance of bonded teeth.
+If discolouration does develop, your dentist may be able to polish or refinish the bonding to improve its appearance.

 Is composite bonding painful?